hoomberto/intention-timer/README.md

 ## Features
 - Users can select a category, set an intention, enter minutes, seconds value, and have a timer run corresponding to these inputs
+- Users can log the activity that they have set

 ### Future Additions
 - Add styling to timer circle to animate it while counting down